Biden, Xi meet virtually amid mounting US-China tensions

-While President Joe Biden and Xi Jinping hold their meeting with friendly waves, Biden said he expected the two would spend plenty of time discussing areas of difference, including human rights, economics, and Indo-Pacific.
+While President Joe Biden and Xi Jinping hold their meeting with a friendly tone, Biden said he expected the two would spend plenty of time discussing areas of difference, including human rights, economics, and Indo-Pacific.

 US President Joe Biden has held his virtual meeting with China’s Xi Jinping by saying the goal of the two world leaders should be to ensure that competition between the two superpowers “does not veer into conflict.”